apache/opendal/docs/rfcs/0041-backend-native-api.md

 All operations that are available for `Object` for now includes:

-- `stat`: get object metadata (return an error if not exist).
+- `metadata`: get object metadata (return an error if not exist).
 - `delete`: delete an object.
-- `new_reader`: create a new reader to read data from this object.
+- `reader`: create a new reader to read data from this object.
-- `new_writer`: create a new writer to write data into this object.
+- `writer`: create a new writer to write data into this object.

 Here is an example: